-Smith, a Federalist, was the representative for Connecticut from 1805 to 1807.
+Smith was the representative for Connecticut and was a Federalist.
+He served from 1805 to 1807.

 From Nov 1800 to Dec 1806, Smith missed 92 of 420 roll call votes, which is 21.9%.
 This is on par with the median of 17.1% among the lifetime records of representatives serving in Dec 1806.
 The chart below reports missed votes over time.